arvin-foroutan/build-ubuntu-kernel/readme.md

 6. There's also a more generic "Core 2" option, but you should select your specific processor from the dropdown if you see it, or, "Intel Native" or "AMD Native" or "Zen 3" to create the fastest "happy" path for the compiled kernel.

 7. To set your CPU processor, while in the config, select `Processor type and features` and then look for `Processor family`.
-(You can use forward slash ( / ) to search for anything in the config.
+(You can use forward slash ( / ) to search for anything in the config)

 8. To stay up-to-date with the repo, you can always `git stash` your changes, then run `git pull`, and then run `git stash apply` to apply back your changes.